-David gets a ride to MBA by Thor Jr. to investigate the sphere we blew up and wouldn’t you know it, an even bigger mothership (a MotherFuckin’ ship) than the last film shows up.
+David gets a ride to MBA by Thor Jr. to investigate the sphere we blew up and wouldn’t you know it, an even bigger mothership (a MotherFraggin’ ship) than the last film shows up.
 So big it’s landing gears set down on separate continents.
 It’s gravity alone starts sucking shit up as it displaces all sorts of shit on the Earth.
-“They like to target the landmarks.”
-Goldblum quips upon re-entry during the chaos.
+“They like to target the landmarks” Goldblum quips upon re-entry during the chaos.
 Of course this all done in the spectacle that is Roland Emmerich.
-The MotherFuckin’ ship pretty displaces Asia to where Britain was.
-Ponder that.
+The MotherFraggin’ ship pretty much displaces Asia to where Britain was.

-Also David’s father is alive and well and on a fishing boat when the MotherFuckin’ ship happens!
-Chaos happens and we send the awesome alien-hybridstrike fighters out and more shit happens.
+Also David’s father is alive and well and on a fishing boat when the MotherFraggin’ ship happens!
+Chaos happens and we send the awesome alien-hybrid strike fighters out and more shit happens.
 The aliens all start screaming, only we’re told by Data (who didn’t die in the first one like we thought from his own Close Encounter (heh), but went into a coma) “They’re not screaming; they’re celebrating.”

 So we use the Sphere as decoy to kill the queen, because once we kill the queen, the alien shit magically will shut down.
-We lure the queen out and by golly she’s the size of Godzilla because… of course she is!
+We lure the queen out and – golly gee whiz – she’s the size of Godzilla because… of course she is!

 Dr. Okun shows up LITERALLY at the very end to announce the Sphere has a crazy-ass plan and that we can take the fight to the Harvesters!
 YAY!
 EXPLOSIONS AND SHIT!